 I work for an organization where staff takes groups of people with disabilities to the movies and attractions.
 Can my organization get a card for staff use?

 Cards are only issued to individuals who have a permanent disability, and who require a support person.
 Access 2 does not provide cards for organizations or staff cards.

 There is a $20 administration fee.
 However the card is valid for 5 years.

 How does one apply?

-To apply for the Access 2 Entertainment card, you must complete the application form (download by clicking here) and mail it, along with the administration fee, to:
+To apply for the Access 2 card, you must complete the application form (download by clicking here) and mail it, along with the administration fee, to: